mblomdahl/bamboo-ci-health/README.md

 ## Getting Started

-**Compatibility:** Verified to work on x86 hardware with latest MacOS or CentOS 7.
+**Compatibility:** Verified to work on x86 hardware with latest MacOS or AlmaLinux 9.

 Create a local Bamboo-PostgreSQL deployment using Docker (version 20.10 or newer):